 The construction industry has yet to fully embrace BIM’s potential, even though the concept has been around since the 1970s. - PlanGrid

-In the digital era the construction industry is still one of the fastest growing industries but a bit surprisingly it has been one of the last industries to get hit (or boosted) by digital disruption.
-Now, the race for digital for construction companies has started to tighten and at the moment 70% of construction companies believe that those companies who do not adopt digital tools will go out of business.
+In the digital era, the construction industry is still one of the fastest-growing industries.
+Surprisingly, it has been one of the last industries to be boosted by digital disruption.
+Now, the race for digital for construction companies has started to tighten; at the moment 70% of construction companies believe that those companies who do not adopt digital tools will go out of business.

 Higher profits with smart quoting

 As an example, let’s look at the relationship between a construction company and a window manufacturer.
-In the phase where the constructor starts requesing for quotes from window manufacturers based on the specifications defined in BIM.
+We are in the phase where the constructor starts requesting quotes from window manufacturers based on the specifications defined in BIM.
 As windows are highly customizable products, let’s assume there are two window manufacturers.
-Window manufacturer A pull in the specifications directly from the construction company’s BIM to their own quoting tool and production configurator while window manufacturer B crafts theire quote manually.
+Window manufacturer A pulls in the specifications directly from the construction company’s BIM to their quoting tool and production configurator while window manufacturer B crafts their quote manually.

-In this case window manufacturer A is able to generate their quote automatically within the same day with fully customized quote for the product, delivery and related lifecycle services.
+In this case, the window manufacturer A can generate their quote automatically within the same day with a fully customized quote for the product, delivery and related lifecycle services.
 All this with zero human error in both quoting and production.

-If the construction company cannot provide API access to their BIM, they can use subcontractors’ own configuration tools to design or reconfigure the needed products and in response, get a quote for the full delivery.
-This way the desired products will be delivered to the desired construction area, in desired time.
-Additionally, the subcontractor can increase their efficiency, profits and service quality by including an automated bidding system for window installation partners as part of their automated quoting process.
+If the construction company cannot provide API access to their BIM, they can use subcontractors’ configuration tools to design or reconfigure the needed products and in response, get a quote for the entire delivery.
+This way, the desired products will be delivered to the desired construction area, in desired time.
+Additionally, the subcontractor can increase their efficiency, profits and service quality by including an automated bidding system for window installation partners as part of their automatic quoting process.